-The NI 1427 accepts single-ended or differential (RS-422) line driver inputs.
+The NI 1426 accepts differential (RS-422) line driver inputs.
 Shielded encoder cables are recommended for all applications.
 Unshielded cables are more susceptible to noise and can corrupt the encoder signals.
-Figure 2-5 shows the quadrature encoder/RS-422 inputs circuit.
+Refer to Figure 2-5 for an example of connecting differential line drivers.